Coastal Communities

 Bella Bella, Campbell Island, Photo By Robert Logan

-There are many artists in the community that do quite nicely with the tourist trade and Eco-tourism is gaining popularity with the Great Bear Forest being the biggest draw.
+Many artists in the Coastal Communities do quite nicely with the tourist trade, and Eco-tourism is gaining popularity with the Great Bear Forest being the biggest draw.
 The chance to see a spirit bear is very exciting to these new-breed tourists.
 Whale watching and diving are two other burgeoning industries that are becoming common in the area.

 Basketball is easily the most popular recreational pastime in Bella Bella due to its all-year-round playing season following the construction of the new Community Hall.
 The men and women travel year-round to numerous tournaments along the coast.
 The Charles Moody Memorial presents its annual tournament locally every January.
 Charlie Moody is my wife’s grandfather.